Skip to main content

 • Quality — OCR on, higher image scale, code/formula enrichment

-Changes take effect immediately — no restart needed.
+The settings page is shown when DOCLING_ENABLED=true; Docker Compose deployments also need the docling profile running.
+Preset changes take effect immediately — no restart needed.
 See Configuration Reference → Document Conversion for environment-level tuning (CPU pinning, memory limits, concurrency).

 Viewing Connector Status